Human inventions with a slightly different use

 Photo Source: Pixabay

-There are some good inventions in our world which might somehow rectify and minimize the mistakes that were made.
+There are some wonderful inventions in our world which might somehow rectify and minimize the mistakes that were made.
 You might like to read the following post.